zaproxy/zaproxy-website/README.md

 #### Layouts
 For controlling what HTML is rendered, you need to work with the site templates.
 In the directory, `site/layouts/`, you'll find a number of HTML files with various template tags.
 The first file to check out is `site/layouts/_default/baseof.html` - this is the base layout Hugo uses to build your site that templates extend.
 Hugo has a lookup order for associating a content entry to a template.
 A single entry whose type is post (`type: post`), Hugo will look for a layout in `site/layouts/post/single.html`, and if that does not exist, it will fallback to `site/layouts/_default/single.html`.

-For generic pages & posts, the lookup resolution works great, but sometimes you have pages that requires custom layouts, such as the download page.
+For generic  posts, the lookup resolution works great, but sometimes you have posts that requires custom layouts, such as the downloads page.
 In those cases, you can specifiy the layout in the content markdown file & it will lookup the template.

 This is what `site/content/download.md` currently looks like which resolves to the template found `site/layouts/page/download.html`.